AurelWeinhold/nvim/readme.md

 \end{align*}
 ```
 (where `#` is the cursor position after inserting the snippet) which gets
-expanded on the key combination `align<Tab>`.
-This makes writing LaTeX and other
+expanded using the key combination `align<Tab>`.
+This makes writing LaTeX and
-code much faster as you can shorten everything that you type often down to a few
+other code much faster as you can shorten everything that you type often down to
-keystrokes.
+a few keystrokes.

-I highly recommend writing your own snippets as to not lose track of the
+**I highly recommend writing your own snippets as to not lose track of the
 snippets and to more easily remember what capabilities are implemented in your
-setup, but feel free to get inspired by mine.
+setup, but feel free to get inspired by mine.**

 ### LaTeX
 LaTeX writing can be cumbersome.
 This is my attempt to make it a lot better!